postgresml/postgresml/pgml-cms/docs/product/pgcat/features.md

+---
+description: PgCat features like sharding, load balancing and failover.
+---

 # PgCat features

 PgCat has many features currently in various stages of readiness and development.
 Most of its features are used in production and at scale.